rjewson/glazejs/README.md

 A 2D WebGL game engine built with TypeScript.
 The goal of the project to enable the development of large, open multiplayer 2D worlds for in-browser gaming.
 Close attention has been paid to all performance aspects.

+Update 2021: Project is not dead, just 'real world' getting in the way.

 Play the demo here (read the instructions) [https://rjewson.github.io/glazejs/](https://rjewson.github.io/glazejs/)

 - Fully designed around the Entity-Component-System archectural pattern